 Federal Tax Policy Issues

 Federal tax policies not only influence the financial well-being of farm families but also can have important effects on the number and size of farms, their organizational structure, and their use of land, labor, and capital.
 Federal taxes represent about three-quarters of the total tax burden on farm households.
-The most significant Federal taxes paid by farmers are income, social security, self-employment, and estate taxes.
+The most significant Federal taxes paid by farmers are income, Social Security, self-employment, and estate taxes.

 Federal tax policies are also of considerable importance to the financial well-being of rural households.
 Rural taxpayers have lower incomes and higher poverty rates than urban taxpayers.
-As a result, they have benefited from the expanded use of the Federal tax code to provide income support to low-income households, primarily through the use of refundable tax credits.
+As a result, rural taxpayers have benefited from the expanded use of the Federal tax code to provide income support to low-income households, primarily through the use of refundable tax credits.
 These credits have provided a substantial boost in income and have reduced the rural poverty rate.

 Federal Income Tax and Farm Households

 The Federal income tax is a progressive tax imposed on net income.
 Taxable income is computed by subtracting allowable adjustments, deductions, and personal exemptions from total income.
 Numerous provisions of Federal income tax law allow taxpayers to reduce their tax liability if they undertake certain tax-favored activities.
 Farmers benefit from both general tax provisions available to all taxpayers and from provisions specifically designed for farmers.

 These tax benefits tend to accrue to those farms with higher incomes—generally large farms with high farm income and very small farms with high levels of off-farm income.
 Although very small farms do not generate enough farm income to support a family, most small farms benefit from farm losses for tax purposes because these losses reduce taxes on nonfarm income.
 At the same time, many farmers working full time on the farming operation do not generate enough taxable income—either farm or nonfarm—to fully use available tax benefits.